lauradcontreras/lauradcontreras.github.io/_pages/papers.md

 # Work In Progress

-**Cost-analysis of the free economic zones in a quantitative spatial setting**
+**Cost-analysis of the Free Economic Zones in a quantitative spatial setting**